sara-sabr/ITStrategy/_pages/en/strategy-open-first.md

 It allows for independent audits and code inspections, so the time and effort spent can be balanced according to need.
 This improves security, not just for us, but for everyone.

-The Open First strategy reinforces the ESDC's internal working culture that is already largely based on the principles of working in the open, open standards ans OSS.
+This "Open First" strategy reinforces the ESDC's internal working culture that is already largely based on the principles of working in the open, open standards ans OSS.
 However, it will also help ESDC change some of its technological and information management processes.

 To build Canada together, we have to get ready to contribute, and be ready to accept contributions from citizens.